jdangi/SaloonPortal/README.md

 # Saloon Portal

-My project is called Salon Portal.
-This will is similar to Seamless but this will help customers find the most suitable salon instead of restaurants.
+This is similar to Seamless but this will help customers find the most suitable salon instead of restaurants.
 Through Salon Portal, salon owners can create visibility for their salon.